ZHCSJK5D January 2018 – June 2022 TCAN4550-Q1

-As the TCAN4550-Q1 supports low power sleep mode and uses a wake up from the CAN bus mechanism called bus wake via RXD_INT Request (BWRR).
-Once this pattern is received, the TCAN4550-Q1 automatically switches to standby mode and inserts an interrupt onto the nINT and nWKRQ pins to indicate to a host microprocessor that the bus is active, and it should wake up and service the TCAN4550-Q1.
+The TCAN4550-Q1 supports low power sleep mode, and uses a wake-up from the CAN bus mechanism called bus wake via RXD_INT Request (BWRR).
+Once this pattern is received, the TCAN4550-Q1 automatically switches to standby mode and inserts an interrupt onto the nINT and nWKRQ pins to indicate to a host microprocessor that the bus is active, and it should wake-up and service the TCAN4550-Q1.
 The low power receiver and bus monitor are enabled in sleep mode to allow for RXD_INT Wake Requests via the CAN bus.
-A wake up request is output to the internal RXD_INT (driven low) as shown in Figure 8-7.
+A wake-up request is output to the internal RXD_INT (driven low) as shown in Figure 8-7.
 The wake logic monitors RXD_INT for transitions (high to low) and reactivate the device to standby mode based on the RXD_INT Wake Request.
 The CAN bus terminals are weakly pulled to GND during this mode, see Figure 7-2.

-Once the WUP is detected, the device starts issuing wake up requests (BWRR) on the RXD_INT signal every time a filtered dominant time is received from the bus.
+Once the WUP is detected, the device starts issuing wake-up requests (BWRR) on the RXD_INT signal every time a filtered dominant time is received from the bus.
 The first filtered dominant initiates the WUP and the bus monitor is now waiting on a filtered recessive, other bus traffic does not reset the bus monitor.
 Once a filtered recessive is received, the bus monitor is now waiting on a filtered dominant and again, other bus traffic does not reset the bus monitor.
-Immediately upon receiving of the second filtered dominant the bus monitor recognizes the WUP and transition to BWRR output.
-Immediately upon verification receiving a WUP the device transitions the bus monitor into BWRR mode, and indicates all filtered dominant bus times on the RXD_INT internal signal by driving it low for the dominant bus time that is in excess of tWK_FILTER, thus the RXD_INT output during BWRR matches the classical 8 pin CAN devices that used the single filtered dominant on the bus as the wake up request mechanism from ISO 11898-2:2016.
+Immediately upon receiving the second filtered dominant and verification of receiving a WUP, the device transitions the bus monitor into BWRR mode.
+This indicates all filtered dominant bus times on the RXD_INT internal signal by driving it low for the dominant bus time that is in excess of tWK_FILTER.
+The RXD_INT output during BWRR matches the classical 8-pin CAN devices that used the single, filtered dominant on the bus as the wake-up request mechanism from ISO 11898-2:2016.